HDialani/Boost-converter/Current_Sensor/Readme.md

 # Readme
-Current sensors so many options how to choose, but which one is the right one?
+Current sensors so many options, but which one is the right one?
 I was forced to learned systems engineering so I guess I might aswell us it.

 There are multiple types, but I only had access to Resistive shunt,Hall sensor,Rogowski Coil and Current transducer.
 So many option but which one is best?
 ## Options